-The result is prorated for the number of months worked during the year when applicable.
+The result is prorated for the number of days worked, when applicable.
 The multiplying factor corresponds to the level achieved for each objective.
 Each objective has a relative weighting.
 The multiplying factor is the weighted sum of each objective's multiplying factor.

-Short-Term Incentive Compensation Paid for the 2022 Fiscal Year
+Short-Term Incentive Compensation Paid for the 2023 Fiscal Year

-For the fiscal year ended October 30, 2022, certain objectives were fully achieved and others were not achieved.
+For the fiscal year ended October 29, 2023, certain objectives were exceeded, some were fully or partially achieved, and others were not achieved.

-The following table presents the results achieved by the Corporation in comparison with the 2022 objectives approved by the Board of Directors.
+The following table presents the results achieved by the Corporation in comparison with the 2023 objectives approved by the Board of Directors.